juandigt/Zombie-challenge/README.md

 The project is a RESTful API wich you can manipulate the Zombie model.
 For the implementation of the solution:

-1. I create the models, Zombie, Armor and weapons and its routes and validations.
+1. I created the models, Zombie, Armor and weapons and its routes and validations.
-2. I create the basic controller for Zombie, Armor and Weapon.
+2. I created the basic controller for Zombie, Armor and Weapon.
 Definined the methods for index, show, create, update, and destroy.
 3. I defined a method for add and remove armors and weapons to a Zombie.
-4. Implement the index method for search zombies by specific atribure.
-I use the scope  Active Record property.
+4. Implemented the index method for search zombies by specific atributes.
+I used the scope  Active Record property.
-5. I build the test using RSpec-rails gem.
-Test arre donde for medels, routes and zombie controller.
+5. I built the test using RSpec-rails gem.
+Test are done for models, routes and zombie controller.
 Run "bundle exec rspec" for testing.
 6. I deployed the API to Heroku: https://zombie-challenge-badi.herokuapp.com/

 ##The API

-These are the calls to the API:
+###These are the calls to the API:

 Show Zombie